Update for 29 April 2019: We’ve now fully tested the Panasonic Croustina. See the full Panasonic Croustina bread maker review.

 There are even gluten-free, fast-bake and delay timer settings, handy if you need to make bread for those on specialist diets, or want bread on the table double-quick – or ready for when you wake up in the morning.

 There are two loaf sizes: 680g and 907g, so it’s good if you have plenty of people to feed too.
 But can it make tasty loaves for less?
-Find out what we thought of this model in the full Morphy Richards Homebake first look review.
+Find out what we thought of this model in the full Morphy Richards Homebake review.

 You can also get our overall verdict on whether Morphy Richards bread makers are worth buying in our Morphy Richards bread maker buying guide.

 What makes a bread maker worth buying?
 We’ve seen big differences between models.
 If we’ve made it a Best Buy, you can be confident that you’ll be getting delicious white and wholemeal loaves that are well-risen with a nice even crust.

 However, some bread makers really struggle to bake a decent loaf.
 From deformed loaves with caved-in tops, to sunken breads with dense, doughy textures, large holes, unmixed ingredients and knobbly, thick, burnt crusts, we’ve seen some truly uninspiring creations.